5 Phenomenal Fruits For Dogs

 If there were Academy Awards for fruit, I think berries would win all the awards.
 Berries top the list for the amount of work they can do in the body.

 Generally, feed fruit in small amounts.
-(Try to feed green leafy vegetables more often than fruit.)
+(Try to feed non-starchy and green leafy vegetables more often than fruit.)
 Berries will need to be pureed or mashed with a fork.
 Soft fruit can be fed 'as is'.
 Firmer fruit will need to be whizzed in the food processor.

-There is some discussion over whether fruit exacerbates yeast overgrowth in dogs, and certainly there are many anecdotal reports that it does.
+There is some discussion over whether fruit exacerbates yeast overgrowth in dogs, and certainly there are anecdotal reports that it does.
 If your dog regularly experiences an overgrowth of yeast you might consider limiting or even excluding certain fruits from his diet, and see if it helps.

 Fruit is known to loosen the stool - something to keep in mind when you are planning meals.
 It's totally fine to use frozen fruit, and I use frozen wild blueberries regularly for my own dogs.